Skip to content

 Done by user

-Sometimes you need to delete submitted/running job.
+Sometimes, you need to delete the submitted/running job.
 This can be done by qdel command:

 If plain qdel does not work, add -W (force del) option: